leuas/Vrdndi/README.md

 **Main Structure**:

 ![[Main structure]](docs/images/Model_main_structure.svg)

->**WhyAdaLN** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
+>**Why AdaLN:** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
 In former, seemingly it would cause distribution mismatch(?), so I use the latter.